About Nine Mile Run

 Nine Mile Run is a small stream that flows through Pittsburgh’s East End.
 If you’ve ever driven through Wilkinsburg, Edgewood, Swissvale, or the east side of Squirrel Hill, you’ve driven over it.
-Of course, you don’t need to cross a bridge to drive over Nine Mile Run because it is almost entirely underground.
+Of course, you don’t need to cross a bridge to drive over Nine Mile Run because it is almost entirely underground!
+We refer to these underground sections as culverts, which are tunnels that carry a stream under a road.

 The Nine Mile Run Aquatic Ecosystem Restoration was completed by the Army Corps of Engineers in July 2006.
 It was the largest urban stream restoration in the United States at the time of its completion, and the work involved included stream channel reconfiguration, wetland reconstruction, native wildlife habitat enhancement, and native tree, shrub, and wildflower plantings.
 This work was done on the open portion of the stream flowing freely through Frick Park.
 Please click here for more information.